realAndi/EZOdometer-react/README.md

 ## Features

 - Smooth transitions: Numbers transition smoothly with customizable animation effects.
+(TBD)
 - Customizable appearance: Easily modify the appearance and styling to match your project's design.
 - Configurable options: Control the transition duration, easing function, and number formatting.
+(TBD)
 - Responsive and accessible: The library is responsive and accessible, ensuring a seamless experience for all users.
 - Lightweight and performant: Built with performance in mind, the library is optimized for efficiency and minimal overhead.